 It’s often wrongly assumed that sexual health testing is only for people who have had numerous sexual partners.
 But just one encounter with one partner can expose anyone to a sexually transmitted infection (STI).
 Meaning if you’ve had unprotected sex with someone who was already sexually active, and that includes mishaps where the condom may have split or came off, then getting tested is always a good idea.

 As most STIs show no symptoms whatsoever, it’s possible to live with an infection for years without ever realising.
 Considering that all it takes to treat the majority of STIs is a short course of antibiotics, and reinfection can be easily prevented by practising safe sex using a condom, it’s just not worth the risk.

 Put your mind at ease

 Even if you think you’re at low risk of contracting an STI, it’s worth getting checked out just in case.
 There’s absolutely no reason to feel embarrassed about getting tested.
 You can rest assured that the healthcare professional you speak to conducts sexual health consultations on a regular basis, aims to be non-judgemental and will keep all information confidential.

 You can obtain a variety of STI tests and STI treatments through the our service.
-You will have to answer a series of questions containing multiple-response questions that you can answer from desktop, mobile or tablet.
+You will have to fill out a questionnaire that you can answer from desktop, mobile or tablet.
 Once you’re finished, our clinicians will review your responses and if suitable, a STI test kit will be sent out in discreet packaging.